-8-K report that it received a subpoena from the DOJ's Antitrust Division related to a global combination or conspiracy at an earlier date by the exercise of reasonable diligence because of the deceptive practices and techniques of secrecy employed by the Defendants and their coconspirators to avoid detection of, and fraudulently conceal, their contract, combination, or conspiracy.
+8-K report that it received a subpoena from the DOJ's Antitrust Division related to a global antitrust investigation concerning multiple automotive suppliers.

+211. Plaintiffs and the members of the Classes could not have discovered the alleged combination or conspiracy at an earlier date by the exercise of reasonable diligence because of the deceptive practices and techniques of secrecy employed by the Defendants and their co-conspirators to avoid detection of, and fraudulently conceal, their contract, combination, or conspiracy.

-219. Plaintiffs and the members of the Classes could not have discovered the alleged in secret to conceal their conspiracy from the public and avoid detection thereof.
+212. Throughout the course of the conspiracy, the Defendants met and communicated in secret to conceal their conspiracy from the public and avoid detection thereof.
 Above and beyond their acts in furtherance of the conspiracy, such as acts of bid rigging, Defendants engaged in surreptitious activity such as meeting at remote locations.
 The conspirators also coordinated their pricing in a manner to avoid detection by the OEMs.
 The exact dates and times of these meetings are within the knowledge of the Defendants and the named co-conspirators.

-220. Throughout the course of the conspiracy, the Defendants met and communicated concealed by Defendants and their co-conspirators, Plaintiffs and members of the Classes had no knowledge of the alleged conspiracy, or of any facts or information that would have caused a reasonably diligent person to investigate whether a conspiracy existed, until May 19, 2015, the date that Plaintiffs were provided confidential information regarding Defendants' participation in the combination or conspiracy alleged herein.
+213. Because the alleged conspiracy was both self-concealing and affirmatively concealed by Defendants and their co-conspirators, Plaintiffs and members of the Classes had no knowledge of the alleged conspiracy, or of any facts or information that would have caused a reasonably diligent person to investigate whether a conspiracy existed, until May 19, 2015, the date that Plaintiffs were provided confidential information regarding Defendants' participation in the combination or conspiracy alleged herein.